SamuelLimbo/PythonCythonProject/README.md

    >>> make

-Once this is done we need to to compile the cython extension:
+Once this is done, we need to compile the cython extension:

    >>> python setup.py build_ext --inplace